aschmirthan/TDT4173_project/README.md

 ## How to run the code
 Our code is in jupyter notebook.
 To run the code:
+1. Clone the project
-1. Download all the requirements from requirements.txt
+2. Download all the requirements from requirements.txt
-2. Run jupyter notebook
+3. Run jupyter notebook
-3. Follow the steps below for the different methods
+4. Follow the steps below for the different methods

 ### KNN
 Run through the whole code.
 It is described in the notebook, what each of the functions does.